 Use the + and - symbols in the top left corner to zoom in and out of the map.

-The top right grey icons are: Legend and Layer List.
-The Legend has the colored icon with corresponding category listed.
-And if you want to only see one category at a time, open the Layer List and click in the checked box to turn layers off and on.
+The Partnership Type tool (looks like a stack of papers) has colored icons with corresponding category listed.
+If you want to only see one category at a time, open the Layer List and click in the checked box to turn layers off and on.

 Search More Partnerships